uhop/dcl-site/source/2.x/docs/debug_js/supererror/index.md

 *Version 2.x*

 `dcl.SuperError` is present only when `dcl/debug` is imported.
+Otherwise, `Error` will be thrown.

 It is thrown, when various errors related to super calls are detected.
 It works for supercalls in class-level and object-level advices.

+`dcl.SuperError` is based on [dcl.DclError](/2.x/docs/debug_js/dclerror/).

 ## Examples